Semidefinite programming for understanding the limitations of Lindblad equations: Discussion of Numerical results

 \subsection{Two qubits attached to left and right baths}

 We consider the case where the first and last two qubits of the chain are coupled to the left and right baths, respectively, {which means} \( N_L = N_R = 2 \).
-We analyze the behavior of \( \tau^{\rm pop}_{\rm opt} \) and \( \tau^{\rm pop,coh}_{\rm opt} \) under different conditions using the same parameters as in Sec.~\ref{sec:nl1}.
-We note that local two-qubit Lindblad dissipators have previously been employed to study energy transport in similar spin chains~\cite{znidaric_2011,Znidaric2015,Prosen_2009}.
+We analyze the behavior of \( \tau^{\rm pop}_{\rm opt} \) and \( \tau^{\rm pop,coh}_{\rm opt} \) under different conditions using the same parameters as in Sec.~\ref{sec:nl1}. \mkdev{Our primary motivation here is to investigate whether expanding the system-bath contact area can alleviate the strict no-go results observed for single-qubit contacts, as was observed in Ref.~\onlinecite{tupkary_searching_2023}.} We note that local two-qubit Lindblad dissipators have previously been employed to study energy transport in similar spin chains~\cite{znidaric_2011,Znidaric2015,Prosen_2009}.
 Our findings are summarized {below}.

 {Our} results plotted in Figs.~\ref{fig:Nl2} and \ref{fig:Nl2_app}.
 We find a significant departure from the previous case in Sec.~\ref{sec:nl1} as $\tau^{\rm pop}_{\rm opt} \ll \delta_{\rm tol}$ for a relatively wider range of $g < 0.1$, as shown in Figs.~\ref{fig:Nl2}(c,d).
 This range increases as $\beta_L$ approaches $\beta_R$ (i.e. equilibrium).
 This suggests that, unlike the $N_L = N_R=1$ case, a LE that preserves complete positivity, obeys local conservation laws, and correctly captures zeroth-order populations may be possible even for non-equilibrium steady states.
 Despite the viability for populations, we find that $\tau^{\rm pop, coh}_{\rm opt} \gg \delta_{\rm tol}$ across most parameters, except at equilibrium or for very low $g$ values, indicating that coherences and populations \textit{together} remain difficult to capture.